 In the Needles district, food and beverages, food and beverage containers, garbage, and all other scented items must be stored in park-approved hard sided animal-resistant food containers.
 These containers should be stored at least 100 feet from camp.
 Animal resistant containers are recommended for all trips into the backcountry, but are required from March 15 through November 30 for the following campsites.

-Because Canyonlands National Park does not have the capability to test food storage containers, we adhere to Yosemite National Park's list of allowed food storage containers.
-The park may change this list at any time to ensure the protection of wildlife and visitors.
+The park may change the approved food storage containers list at any time to ensure the protection of wildlife and visitors.

 Not Permitted: Soft Sided Ursacks